Academic Affairs

 What information should be in the assessment report?
 When is the report due?
 Where does it go?

 The assessment report is an annual report on student learning.
-The assessment committee, department chair or program director for each academic department/program is responsible for generating the report, which can be emailed to the assessment director for the college (ramasuba@union.edu and kenneds2@union.edu).
-The reports are due on January 10, annually.
+The assessment committee, department chair or program director for each academic department/program is responsible for generating the report, which can be emailed to the Director of Academic Affairs Assessment (acadassess@union.edu) and Samuel Kennedy (kenneds2@union.edu).
+The reports are due in December annually with a notification email going out at the start of term with an exact deadline.
 Each report should include a summary of assessments completed during the year, results from the assessment, and changes, implemented or planned, to improve student learning.
-Reports will also be written for general education, WAC, and international programs.
-All of the reports will be made available on the College's Nexus website.
+All of the reports are made available on the College's Assessment Nexus Site.